rchari66/vdock/README.md

 ### TODO: Enhancements/Imporovements:
 * Support for Gitlab & Bitbucket
-* Support for dynamic services(Web services by Golang)
+* Enhance this tool to ease kubernetes related stuff
 * 1-Click publish to S3(aws) Bucket
 * 1-Click publish to EC2 instance
+* Support for dynamic services(Web services by Golang)